wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/records-management-overview.md

 ## Record declaration

-How you declare an item as a record  is at the heart of records management.
+How you declare an item as a record  is at the heart of Microsoft Purview Records Management.
 You can determine where, when, and how your records are retained, and attend to new and pending disposition alerts.
 An item declared as a record becomes immutable and cannot be modified (except for the name and metadata in SharePoint Online and OneDrive), or deleted until after the retention period.

 ## Record versioning